gextyr/powerbivisual_fullcalendar/README.md

 * Use "debugger" keyword to break in the f12 debugger
 * Saving a file will auto-rebuild

-# Known bugs
+# Possible Issues
 * BUG: For some reason, the hex background color is being converted to a named color in some cases, which causes the drillthrough to fail when all filters are kept, e.g. Color = "Red" filter fails, and the data set uses #ff0000 (can't currently reproduce)
 * BUG: Synchronizing highlighting after you filter this viz then another (can't currently reproduce)

-# Sync Visual Requirements
-* (done) 30-day view (*with scroll to show additional days)
-* (done) Ability to show text in/next to each activity’s bar
-* (done) Ability to color-code bars based on some category
-* (done) Ability to display/highlight groupings of activities
-	* (done) need to add swim lane view
-* (not started) *Ability to display a symbol next to each activity’s text
-	* need to add url column and inject img tag

 # Other Backlog/TODO
-* Improve CSS (e.g. handle long titles better)
-* Add image/icon support
-* The only required fields to render should be Title, Start and End
+* The only required fields to render should be Title and Start
 * “Skip ahead/back N days” buttons (instead of 1 month at a time)
-* Configurable resource column width (resourceAreaWidth)  (currently set to 30%)
-* Configurable header text (resourceLabelText) (currently set to “Orgs”)
 * Change column header format (currently day number and first letter of week day)
 * Improve "Color" column
     * Allow named colors as well as hex